 Riding a bike after knee replacement surgery – top tips

-Riding a bike is a great way to exercise, but if you’ve had knee replacement surgery how should you get back in to the saddle?
+Riding a bike is a great way to exercise, but if you’ve had knee replacement surgery how should you get back in the saddle?
 Our physiotherapy team offers their top tips on cycling after knee replacement surgery.

 After your knee replacement operation you will have been given instructions by us for exercises to help build strength and range of motion in your legs and new knee, and some of those exercises may involve a stationary bike.

 Riding a bike can be really beneficial after knee surgery, but you should always seek advice from your physiotherapist or GP before you ‘saddle up’.